sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 with one stone by giving your module some documenation and keeping the installer happy.

 Through your installer now has an abstract, it is now demanding that we feed it a version.
 What's the best way to to do that?
-The old school way is to edit the module and add a version number there, similar to the way we added the `# ABSTRACT` comment.
-But since we're using `Dist::Zilla`, we are going to use the solution it offers us by manually adding in `version = 0.001` directly to the `dist.ini` file.
+One way is to edit the module and add a version number there, similar to the way we added the `# ABSTRACT` comment.
+But since we're using `Dist::Zilla`, we'll add in `version = 0.001` directly to the `dist.ini` because it's easy.

 However, this doesn't fix the real source of the problem, your flawed blueprint.
 So the next time we create a new module, we are going to run into the same